loganwohlers/magic-front/README.md

 If 1500 cards is not enough (I understand) the [Bulk Download]https://scryfall.com/docs/api/bulk-data option from Scryfall is an option.
 To set up the project you will need to fork/clone the front and back end from GitHub in order to run them on your local machine.
 In the Rails backend- download the Bulk Option of your choosing and create a new file for it.

-Then in the seeds.rb file change filepath for the jason_hash variable to whatever you've named your JSON file. data_hash = JSON.parse(File.read(YOUR_LOCAL_PATH_HERE)
+Then in the seeds.rb file change filepath for the data)hash variable (on line 15) to whatever you've named your JSON file. data_hash = JSON.parse(File.read(YOUR_LOCAL_PATH_HERE)

 Then run rake db migrate && rake db:seed (note that this takes a very long time for the full 40k cards).
 Once the data is seeded in the backend simply run the index.html file in the frontend in your browser.